arts & culture · attractions & tours · outdoor activities ·

 The Sutro Baths are made up of the ruins of a large private saltwater pool that now flows out into the ocean in the gorgeous Land’s End beach area.
 Peek into the cave at the bottom of the baths, walk the pleasant cliffside trail for stunning views of the sea and bridge, and return in time for sunset at the top of the stairs.

-Paddle Around on Stow Lake
+Rent a Paddle Boat at Stow Lake

-Also within the Golden Gate Park greenery lies a large lake dotted with hidden waterfalls, a stone bridge, a Chinese pagoda, and wildlife galore.
+Within the Golden Gate Park greenery lies a large lake dotted with hidden waterfalls, a stone bridge, a Chinese pagoda, and wildlife galore.
 Head to the boat house to rent a rowboat, electric boat, or pedal boat starting at $26/hour and enjoy a relaxing glide across the scenic waters of Stow Lake.

 Visit Crissy Field Beach

 With a stunning view of the Golden Gate Bridge, Crissy Field East Beach is where locals come to bask, fog or shine.
-The windy beach is also a kitesurfing hotspot, for the adrenaline beachgoers and sports fans among us.
+The windy beach is also a kitesurfing hotspot for the adrenaline beachgoers and sports fans among us.

 Listen to the Wave Organ